 Be good to your knees and they will thank you for years to come!

 Knee pain is a very common complaint and reason for assessment that we see at the clinic.
-More often then not, these clients didn’t twist there knee skiing or hear a pop after making a direction change at soccer or jam their knee sliding into 2nd base.
-There pain started gradually and progressed to the point that their pain occurred during most of their favourite activities.
+More often than not, these clients didn’t twist their knee skiing or hear a pop after making a direction change at soccer or jam their knee sliding into second base.
+Their pain started gradually and progressed to the point that their pain occurred during most of their favourite activities.
 Posture and incorrect use of the knee is often to blame for this.

 Understanding the positions that your knees like to be in is the key to keeping your knees happy and pain free!